warpling/Macmoji/README.md

 #### _Psst!_ Upgrading from a previous version of Macmoji?
 [Read this first](#change-log).

-1. [Download `emoji substitutions.plist`](https://raw.githubusercontent.com/warpling/Macmoji/master/emoji%20substitutions.plist) (make sure it has the extension `.plist`)
+1. [Download `emojiSubstitutions.plist`](https://raw.githubusercontent.com/warpling/Macmoji/master/emojiSubstitutions.plist) (make sure it has the extension `.plist`)
 2. Open System Preferences and navigate to **Keyboard** > **Text**
-3. Drag the `emoji substitutions.plist` to the list of substitutions to add them
+3. Drag the `emojiSubstitutions.plist` to the list of substitutions to add them
 4. Type something like `:boom:` or `:blackbox:` and hit `Space` after! 💥⬛️

 #### Gif instructions:
 ![How to "install" Macmoji](https://github.com/warpling/Macmoji/blob/master/gifs/how%20to%20install.gif?raw=true)

 ## Other Installations
 Thanks to the fantastic work of [rael9](https://github.com/rael9) Macmoji now has a script for generating other template files (Maestro, Alfred, etc) from the latest emoji substitutions list.
-If you add emoji substitutions to the base `.plist` simply run `python scripts/update-output.py` from the base directory and the various outputs based on the templates in `templates/*` will be generated in the base directory.
+If you add emoji substitutions to the base `.plist` simply run `python2 scripts/update-output.py` (`python3` will fail) *from the scripts directory* and the various outputs based on the templates in `templates/*` will be generated and placed in the base directory.
 Creating new templates is [easy and highly encouraged](https://github.com/warpling/Macmoji/pull/14#issuecomment-232850622)!

 ### Keyboard Maestro Version